 Leading Clinics for Dendritic Cell Therapy in Germany

-Led by Professor Dr. Frank Gansauge, LDG is one of the most experienced and reputable centers specializing in dendritic cell therapy.
-The clinic has over 22 years of clinical expertise, with its own GMP-certified laboratory for vaccine preparation.
-Prof. Dr. Gansauge's personalized approach includes genetic tumor profiling, custom antigen loading, and strict quality controls to maximize immune response.
+LDG Laboratories – Dr. Gansauge, Berg.
+LDG Laboratories is led by Professor Gansauge.
+It is one of the most experienced and reputable centers specializing in dendritic cell therapy.
+As previously noted, the clinic has over 22 years of clinical expertise, with its own GMP-certified laboratory for vaccine preparation.
+Professor Gansauge's personalized approach includes genetic tumor profiling, custom antigen loading, and strict quality controls to maximize immune response.

 Send request for dendritic cell vaccination

-Cost and Logistics of Treatment
+Cost and Logistics of Treatment Abroad

 A Medical Journey: Every Step of the Way with Booking Health